agda/agda/doc/user-manual/tools/command-line-options.rst

      to ``M`` (even if ``M``'s file cannot be found via the ``include`` paths given in the ``.agda-lib`` file).

+.. option:: --highlight-occurrences

+     .. versionadded:: 2.6.2

+     When :ref:`generating HTML <generating-html>`,
+     place the :file:`highlight-hover.js` script
+     in the output directory (see :option:`--html-dir`).
+     In the presence of the script,
+     hovering over an identifier in the rendering of the HTML will highlight all occurrences of the same identifier on the page.

 .. option:: --html

      .. versionadded:: 2.2.0